 If your daily driver is a DSLR or you rely on a heavy lens to get the job done, you won't find a handier or more comfortable strap than the Peak Design Slide.
-I've used this strap for several years, and it's rock solid.
 The Slide holds up to 200 pounds and uses a padded seatbelt style webbing, allowing you to carry your gear all day without a neckache or backache.
 Best of all, this is a sling-style strap, so you can ferry your camera on your backside while hiking and slide it around to the front to get your shot.
 The Slide works with any style of camera, and worth every penny.

 Carry two cameras at once

 If you arm yourself with two cameras at once, the BlackRapid Breathe is the best tool around to take the weight off your shoulders and neck while keeping your camera close.
 You'll get attachments for two bodies on a soft, breathable chest harness.
 The nylon webbing is long enough to position the cameras wherever you like, and there are four-inch wide shoulder pads that prevent this camera strap from digging into your skin, even on long shoots.
 If you're a wedding or sports photographer or you carry a lot of gear, put this on your wish list now.

 Sometimes you just need a basic camera strap, and the Tarion Vintage Shoulder Strap fits the bill.
 With a classic look and low price tag, this lightweight strap is a good pick for those with mirrorless cameras or DSLRs.
 The body of the strap is cotton and PU leather, and it's backed with anti-slip coating.
 Thanks to the included metal triangles in this design, it fits all brands of cameras and can also be used for other equipment like binoculars, rangefinders, and monoculars.
 This model from Tarion bears up to 22 pounds and is a low key strap that will last a lifetime.